vk-cs/docs-public/docs/en/intro/billing/concepts/payment-methods/payment-methods.md

 - Bank transfer.

-    This option is not available in your personal account.
+    This option is not available in your management console.
 To pay using this method, contact [technical support](/en/contacts) and request an invoice, providing the details of the organization, [project ID (PID)](/en/tools-for-using-services/account/service-management/project-settings/manage#getting_project_id) and the amount in tenge.

 </tabpanel>
 </tabs>